ngndn/large-scale-computing-data-analysis/README.md

 6. Write and present results.

 ## 1 Literature Review
-(See the first presentation in the report)
+The list of the literature is presented in the folder `literature`.

 ## 2 Steps
 1. Basic principles of Human-in-the-loop (HITL) systems.